FAQ

 What’s included in the SDK?

-The Board Unity SDK provides everything needed to build games for the Board platform, including:
+Board offers Unity SDK, Web SDK, and Godot SDK.
+Each SDK provides everything needed to build games for the Board platform, including:

 • session management for multiplayer gameplay